funkelab/synisterbrain/README.md

 # Synisterbrain
 A package to facilitate the prediction of neurotransmitters in whole brain scale synapse datasets, e.g. all automatically predicted Buhmann Synapses in FAFB (~240,000,000).
+This is donee by iterating in parallel over a large mongoDB collection and distributing this to multiple GPU workers.

 ## Installation
 ```